 Improper or insufficient ventilation has been implicated as a risk factor for outbreaks in non-health care settings during the COVID-19 pandemic.
-101 Properly designed and strategically placed ventilation and filtration systems can reduce occupant exposure to infectious respiratory particles (IRPs) by exhausting inside air to the outdoors, recirculating filtered indoor air and diluting indoor air by directly adding fresh outdoor air. ^{1,13,101,102} Well-functioning ventilation systems can complement other IPAC measures in reducing potential long-range ARI transmission, 102 but ventilation alone is unlikely to prevent transmission of ARIs that are transmitted over short distances and by fomites.
+Properly designed and strategically placed ventilation and filtration systems can reduce occupant exposure to infectious respiratory particles (IRPs) by exhausting inside air to the outdoors, recirculating filtered indoor air and diluting indoor air by directly adding fresh outdoor air.
+Well-functioning ventilation systems can complement other IPAC measures in reducing potential long-range ARI transmission, to but ventilation alone is unlikely to prevent transmission of ARIs that are transmitted over short distances and by fomites.